sirpaleet/full-stack-open/README.md

 # full-stack-open
 My exercises for the course Full Stack Open hosted by University of Helsinki in https://fullstackopen.com/ .
+Each part is in a directory named "partX" where X is the number of the part.

+## Part 0:
-Each part is in a directory named "partX" where X is the number of the part, and each task is in a directory named "taskX.Y" where Y is the number of the task.
+Each task is in a directory named "taskX.Y" where Y is the number of the task.

+/part0:
+- /task0.4
+- /task0.5
+- /task0.6

+## Part 1:
+Each task is in their related named directories, and task completions can be seen from commit messages and the code content.

+/part1:
+- /courseinfo
+- /unicafe
+- /anecdotes